netphantm/Arduino_thermostat/thermostat/README.md

 - [x] Checking that `temp_min <= temp_max` when new settings are pushed
 - [x] Rechecking temperature when getting new preferences, instead of waiting for `interval` time to pass
 - [x] Clean up code and add comments
-- [ ] Change '192.168.178.104.php' to 'display.php' (or something) and select appliance from a drop-down menue, if you have more than one
+- [x] Change '192.168.178.104.php' to 'display.php' (or something) and select appliance from a drop-down menue, if you have more than one
 - [ ] CSS-styled mouseover tooltip for the graph, including relay status
 - [ ] Change the horrible design (now I've added even more of it)
-- [ ] Write log to a local file if logserver is not reachable and resend it all when connectivity is restored (!)
+- [ ] \(Perhaps)Write log to a local file if logserver is not reachable and resend it all when connectivity is restored (!)
 - [ ] \(Perhaps) Documentation, including 'fritzing'.
 In the mean time, look at my sources in the [Links (software)](#software) below
-- [ ] \(Perhaps) Change checking logserver validity from comparing SHA1 fingerprint, to check against an uploaded CA certificate (longer validity then my letsencrypt signed certificate)
+- [ ] \(Perhaps) Change checking logserver validity from comparing SHA1 fingerprint, to check against an uploaded CA certificate (longer validity then a letsencrypt signed certificate)
 - [ ] \(Perhaps) Change the graph's time range (perhaps enable zooming)
 - [ ] \(Perhaps) switching to syslog on port 514 (UDP?)